board of directors

 David was born on Long Island, NY and has lived in Pensacola since 1961.
 He is a graduate from Pensacola High School, Pensacola Junior College, the University of West Florida, and the University of Southern Mississippi, where he earned his degrees in marketing and finance.
 Post graduate work in interior and architectural design were responsible for launching his career in real estate development.
 David and his late husband, Norman Ricks, were founding members of Sunday’s Child, and David recently returned to the board.
 He is past president of Appetite4Life and Pensacola Heritage Foundation, and presently on the Pensacola Symphony Orchestra and Pensacola Opera boards.
 He is secretary of the Opera, and chairman of the building committee.
 Traveling, reading, and time spent on his sail boat are his favorite past times.

-Scott Ridgeway (he/him)
+Scott Ridgway (he/him)

 Scott moved to Pensacola in October 2023 after accepting a position as a Child Advocate Manager at the Statewide Guardian ad Litem Office.
 Scott has been working in the fields of Suicide Prevention, Child Advocacy, and Children’s Mental Health for over 30 years.
 He was the Executive Director of the 15th Judicial District Child Advocacy Center (CAC) for several years before moving here.
 Before being employed with the CAC, he was the Executive Director for 18 years with the Tennessee Suicide Prevention Network.
 He also served as the Director of Field Operations with the Tennessee Commission on Children and Youth, and in various roles with the Tennessee Department of Mental Health and Substance Abuse Services at the regional inpatient psychiatric hospital.
 Scott holds a master’s degree in public service management from Cumberland University and a bachelor’s degree in human services from the University of Tennessee.
 For more than three decades, Scott has been privileged to contribute his time and efforts to various boards focused on diverse causes, including championing human rights, promoting mental health, advocating for the rights of LGBTQ+ children, and combating alcohol and drug abuse.
 Throughout his service on these boards, Scott has assumed versatile leadership roles, empowering him to mobilize resources, ensure financial accountability, and foster board development.
 As the chairman of numerous organizations, he has dedicated himself to these initiatives, wholeheartedly committed to making a meaningful difference within each of these communities during his tenure.
 He enjoys spending his free time with his family, especially his granddaughters.